Skip to main content

 Teeth in One Day with Immediate Load Implants

 Most denture patients do not have a stable appliance and would prefer to have the security of a fixed prosthesis.
+While denture relines can temporarily improve fit, many patients ultimately seek a permanent solution.
 Now there is a very exciting treatment available to you in which you can receive four or more implants in one day and have your denture converted to a screw down Hybrid prosthesis.
 Imagine going from a loose fitting denture to the security of a fixed, screw down prosthesis all in one day.

 The benefits of transitioning from a traditional removable denture to an implant-supported restoration are transformative.
 You regain the ability to eat foods you’ve avoided for years, speak without worrying about slipping dentures, and enjoy a renewed sense of confidence in your appearance.
 This solution bridges the gap between waiting for full osseointegration and gaining immediate functional improvement.